Trixie Belden Editions

 - Art work by Paul Frame (covers, some inside pictures) is a definite improvement.

 - Some of the inside pictures are full color.
-(One of my favorites as a youngster is this one of Diana in #4.)
+(One of my favorites as a youngster is this one of Diana in Book #4.)

 - Even the single colored pictures are more detailed.